brosie00/sas_workstation_install_config/readme.md

 ```
  msiexec.exe /i "F:\sas_software_depot\products\eguide__94200__wx6__en__sp0__1\eguide.msi" /qn /norestart DIR_APPFILES="C:\Program Files\SASHome\SASEnterpriseGuide\8" REG_FILETYPES="0" ARPSYSTEMCOMPONENT=1 REINSTALLMODE=amus /LV*X "F:\sas_software_depot\enterprise_guide_log.txt"
 ```

 # Common Installation Issues

-If any installation problems are encountered, then the deployment history is located in  C:\Users\<<SEIDad>>\AppData\Local\SAS\SASDeploymentWizard contents should be submitted to the CDWHelpDesk.
+If any installation problems are encountered, then the deployment history is located in  C:\Users\<<SEIDad>>\AppData\Local\SAS\SASDeploymentWizard contents should be zipped and submitted to the CDWHelpDesk.

 - Check for log entry c:\users<<siedad>>\AppData\Local\SAS\SASDeploymentWizard\SDW_YEAR_<datetime>.log reporting that the response file is invalid.
 [MODIFY the ResponseFile](#installation) to point to an accurate location of a sid file with a sid file that is appropriate file.